shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L04_Tables.md

 ## Lab objectives
 In this lab, you will perform:

-+ Task 1: Explore the data model
++ Exercise 1: Explore the data model
-+ Task 2: Change table properties
++ Exercise 2: Change table properties
-+ Task 3: Create a custom table
++ Exercise 3: Create a custom table

 ## Exercise 1 – Explore the data model